 Miscarriages statistics leave no illusions.
 It happens more often than we think.
 At age 30, one in five pregnancies ends in a miscarriage.
 At age 42, it’s already one in two.
-As the subject is not only depressing in its nature but also extremly difficult and complex in medical terms, it’s important to consult it with the best experts in the field.
-Dr Natalia Szlarb, Medical Director IVF Spain , is surely one of them.
+The subject is not only depressing in its nature but also extremely difficult and complex in medical terms, it’s important to consult it with the best experts in the field.
+Dr Natalia Szlarb, Medical Director at IVF Spain, is one of them.
 In this webinar, she tries to answer the question: MISCARRIAGES.
 How and where to look for solutions?

-First of all, we have to be aware that women are born with certain amount of eggs in their ovaries.
-This amount diminishes as a woman ages.
-Additionally, the older a woman gets, the lower number of genetically normal embryos she’s generating.
-And a majority of miscarriages happen due to genetically abnormal embryos.
+First, we have to be aware that women are born with a certain amount of eggs in their ovaries.
+This amount diminishes as women age.
+Additionally, the older a woman gets, the lower number of genetically normal embryos she’s generates.
+A majority of miscarriages happen due to genetically abnormal embryos.
 Putting it simply, the immune cells of a woman body ‘see’ a genetically abnormal embryo as a foreign body and that’s why it is getting miscarried.
-So however brutal it may sound, dr Szlarb admits that when looking from this perspective, women themselves are the cause of miscarriages.
+So however brutal it may sound, Dr Szlarb admits that when looking from this perspective, women themselves are the cause of miscarriages.

 Woman’s age is the most important of all the mentioned factors.
 Dr Szlarb admits that women are designed to generate healthy embryos and have children until they are 35 years old.
-Later on, women’s fertility drops dramatically and at the age of 45 women do not generate genetically healthy embryos.
-According to dr Szlarb, generating a genetically healthy embryo at that age is like winning a million dollars in lotto.
-For example, the risk of a Down syndrome in patients who are older than 35 years old is 3.5 times greater than in somebody who is 23 years old.
-However, thanks to modern technology that allows for the genetic testing of embryos (PGS and PGD), doctors nowadays are able to define chromosomal abnormalities in preimplantation embryos (such as Down’s syndrome, Edwards’ syndrome and Patau’s syndrome).
+Later, women’s fertility drops dramatically and at the age of 45 women do not generate genetically healthy embryos.
+According to Dr Szlarb, generating a genetically healthy embryo at that age is like winning a million dollars in lotto.
+For example, the risk of Down’s Syndrome in patients who are older than 35 years old is 3.5 times greater than in somebody who is 23 years old.
+However, thanks to modern technology that allows for the genetic testing of embryos (PGS and PGD), doctors nowadays are able to define chromosomal abnormalities in preimplantation embryos (such as Down’s Syndrome, Edwards’ Syndrome and Patau’s syndrome).

 AMH, on the other hand, allows doctors to see how many eggs they can expect from a female patient in one cycle.
 For example, if AMH level is more than 2 ng/ml, it means that around 16-20 eggs can be generated at once.
 Of course, only the strongest eggs are going to make it through and become day 5 embryos (blastocysts).
 Only then the genetic testing is carried out and the number of genetically normal embryos is defined.
 And it is age-dependant.
 At the age of 20, a woman can generally generate around 80% healthy (euploid) embryos.
 In case of 30-year old patients, the euploidy rate is 50%.
 However, after 10 years, the euploidy rate is only 20% (in case of 40-year old women).
 With that knowledge, as well as a comprehensive embryo selection, experienced and qualified doctors are able to avoid miscarriages in IVF patients.
 Healthy embryos are then frozen by the vitrification method.
 Thanks to it, a patient can have her embryos transferred at any time in her life.
 Dr Szlarb admits that is common for her to do the whole family planning for her patients in just one cycle.